 \subsection{Training and Experimental Setup}

-HSTR-Net is trained on the Vimeo90K septuplet training set by using $HR_{t - 1}$ or $HR_{t + 1}$ frames as $REF$ for $LR_{t}$ with \%50 random probability.
+HSTR-Net is trained on the Vimeo90K septuplet training set by using $HR_{t - 1}$ or $HR_{t + 1}$ frame as $REF$ for $LR_{t}$ with \%50 probability.
 Random cropping, rotation and flipping are applied for data augmentation during training.
 Each frame is cropped randomly to 128x128 resolution.
-Random rotation varying from -10 to 10 degrees and flipping with the random probability of \%20 are applied as additional data augmentation techniques. $L_1$ loss is used for training in order to synthesize sharp and qualitatively better-looking frames while slightly losing quantitative accuracy.
+Random rotation varying from -10 to 10 degrees and flipping with \%20 probability are applied as additional data augmentation techniques. $L_1$ loss is used for training to synthesize sharp and qualitatively better-looking frames while slightly losing quantitative accuracy.
 HSTR-Net is trained for 62 epochs with a learning rate of $10^{-5}$.

 Peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM) are used as metrics for evaluation.
-Following the same setting as~\citep{cheng2020dual}, the fourth frame of the septuplet test sequence is used to generate the $LR$ frame and the fifth frame is used as $REF$ for the evaluation of RefSR models.
+We adapt the input set configuration from~\citep{cheng2020dual} and designate the fourth frame of the septuplet test sequence as the $LR$ frame and the fifth frame as $REF$ for the evaluation of RefSR models.
 For VFI models, the third and fifth frames are used as input to synthesize the fourth frame.~\citep{luo2022bi, li2022enhanced} models already provide quantitative results for the fourth frame utilizing the first, third, fifth, and seventh frames for inference.
 On the triplet dataset, the second frame is downsampled and used as $LR$ and the third frame becomes $REF$ for RefSR models, while the first and third frames are provided as input to the VFI models.
 Lastly, $LR_{t}$ and $HR_{t + 1}$ frames are used on VisDrone test sequences for RefSR model evaluations.